puppetlabs/puppet-docs/source/pe/2.5/console_accessing.markdown

 The console uses an SSL certificate created by your own local Puppet certificate authority.
 Since this authority is specific to your site, web browsers won't know it or trust it, and you'll have to add a security exception in order to access the console.

-**This is safe to do.** Your web browser will warn you that the console's identity hasn't been verified by one of the external authorities it knows of, but that doesn't mean it's untrustworthy: since you or another administrator at your site is in full control of which certificates the Puppet certificate authority signs, the authority verifying the site is _you._
+**This is safe to do.** Your web browser will warn you that the console's identity hasn't been verified by one of the external authorities it knows of, but that doesn't mean it's untrustworthy.
+Since you or another administrator at your site is in full control of which certificates the Puppet certificate authority signs, the authority verifying the site is _you._

 ### Accepting the Certificate in Google Chrome or Chromium